gargum/ESP-BLE-HID/README.md

   delay(2000);
-  esp.write(KC_SLSH);      // You can also simply output any keyboard key one time in one command using 'write'. delay(2000);             // Please note that 'write' is NOT compatible with gamepad or mouse inputs at this time. esp.print("You can print text strings using ESP-BLE-HID as well!");
+  esp.write(KC_SLSH);      // You can also simply output any keyboard key one time in one command using 'write'. delay(2000);             // Please note that 'write' is NOT compatible with gamepad or mouse inputs at this time. esp.print("You can print text strings using SQUIDHID as well!");
   delay(2000);

   esp.press(MOUSE_RIGHT);  // The press function allows supports mouse buttons.